CyberUltron-Nikhil/Cyberultron-AI/progress/till_24_09_25/Readme2.md

 ---

 ## About Threat Shield

-**Threat Shield** is an advanced security automation module within the **ZeroShield** platform, designed to give organizations deep, actionable insight into risks across classic applications, codebases, and cutting-edge GenAI/LLM integrations.
-Threat Shield unifies real-time threat modeling, LLM security probing via Garak, and MCP codebase vulnerability scanning for a complete, compliance-ready view of your security posture.
+**Threat Shield** is an advanced security automation module within the **ZeroShield** platform, designed to give organizations deep, actionable insight into risks across classic applications, codebases, and cutting-edge GenAI/LLM integrations.Threat Shield unifies real-time threat modeling, LLM security probing via Garak, and MCP codebase vulnerability scanning for a complete, compliance-ready view of your security posture.

 ---

 ## Core Mission